 Good Recordkeeping Practice (GRK) is imperative for passing numerous industry-specific quality inspections (PICS/GMP inspections and TGA or FDA GMP compliance audits).
-Including inspections of your compliance with ISO9001-2015 standards, or other regulatory standards covering laboratories, medical devices and pharmaceutical manufacturing operations.
+Including inspections of your compliance with ISO9001 Quality Management Standards, or other regulatory standards covering laboratories, medical devices and pharmaceutical manufacturing operations.

 Read on to learn more about Good Documentation Practices (GDocP), with key points excerpted from resources listed on the TGA’s website, the FDA’s website, and PharmOut’s white paper on Good Documentation Practices (download the GDocP implementation white paper in PDF format).